asminpaudel141/java-100program/README.md

 # 85.Write a Java program to implement polymorphism.
 # 86.Write a Java program to implement polymorphism.
 # 87.Write a Java program to implement polymorphism.
+# 88.Write a Java program to implement polymorphism.